Annunciation Seminary, Bailu: Construction

 According to Han Yang, upon its completion in 1908, the seminary complex had a total building area of 6,740 m2.
 The complex was divided into five distinct areas, which included the chapel, west, south, north, and east sides, with the east side building featuring three floors and the remaining three sides consisting of two floors each.
 The chapel was centrally located on the western side of the complex.
 A central courtyard, spanning approximately 600 m2, was enclosed within the complex.

 According to Gao Wei, the seminary complex was constructed using a combination of brick and wood materials.
-The walls were built by local bricks, but the beams, columns and other components were made of wood.
+The walls were built with local bricks, but the beams, columns and other components were made of wood.
 The complex's roof was built in the chuandou structural system (穿斗式).
 The exterior of the chapel was made of marble and plastered white.
 Local workers in 2017 asserted that the marble and stained glass of the chapel were brought from France.

 According to Gao Wei, the complex was a blend of Chinese and western architectural styles.
 The four sides of the seminary were in traditional Chinese style.
 However, the chapel was neo-Gothic, and the pillars of the seminary complex were neo-Romanesque.